BMW G450X

-Background and Origins
+Background and origins

 The G450X project originated with BMW Motorrad's desire to capture a portion of the 450 four-stroke enduro class from established manufacturers, including the Japanese big four and KTM.

 Following the relatively poor sales achieved by BMW's F650GS-derived G650X Challenge, BMW deduced that the Challenge's lack of market acceptance had been due at least in part to its excessive weight and unconventional suspension.
 The relatively underpowered Challenge had weighed substantially more than competitors like the KTM 640 Adventure, and its pneumatic rear suspension strut was both unadjustable for compression and rebound damping, and expensive to rebuild.

 In marketing terms, BMW Motorrad intended to position the G450X as both an enduro-class motorcycle and a viable dual-sport motorcycle.
-However, its narrow seat, low fuel capacity, small headlight and lack of wind protection meant this notion was highly questionable.
+However, its narrow seat, low fuel capacity, small headlight and lack of wind protection meant this notion was questionable.
 Also, with BMW already producing a variety of dedicated medium-weight dual-sport motorcycles such as the G650GS and twin-cylinder F650GS, the G450X was immediately recognizable as an enduro-only machine.

 The design brief for what would become the G450X specified that it should have at least as much power and torque as its established Japanese and Austrian competition, that it should be physically lighter and more compact (thereby also making it easier to ride), and that it should adhere more closely to established design conventions within the 450 four-stroke enduro class.
 In the process of development, BMW engineers made a number of theoretical improvements on the design baseline established by Kawasaki, Yamaha, Honda, Suzuki and KTM.

 The G450X was first presented on 6 November 2007, at the EICMA 2007 trade fair in Milan.

 Nomenclature

-The G450X’s internal BMW model code is K16.
+The G450X's internal BMW model code is K16.

-The motorcycle’s name follows the naming convention for BMW motorcycles.
+The motorcycle's name follows the naming convention for BMW motorcycles.
 G is a reference to engine series (in this case, single-cylinder).
-The expected F prefix was re-assigned from single-cylinder to parallel-twin motorcycles with the advent of the F800GS and twin-cylinder F650GS at approximately the same time the single-cylinder F650GS was re-designated the G650GS.
-450 is a reference to the engine’s quoted swept volume of 450 cm3.
-X signifies Cross, referring to BMW Motorrad’s intent to position the G450X as both a dedicated enduro motorcycle and a dual-sport motorcycle.
+The expected F prefix was reassigned from single-cylinder to parallel-twin motorcycles with the advent of the F800GS and twin-cylinder F650GS at approximately the same time the single-cylinder F650GS was re-designated the G650GS.
+450 is a reference to the engine's quoted swept volume of 450 cm3.
+X signifies Cross, referring to BMW Motorrad's intent to position the G450X as both a dedicated enduro motorcycle and a dual-sport motorcycle.